 Cisco Technology Grant Helps Trek Medics Build Do-It-Yourself 9-1-1 Communications Systems for Disaster-Affected Communities

 Norwalk, CT – February 5, 2019.
 Cisco Systems, Inc. has awarded a technology grant to Trek Medics International allowing the non-profit organization to release a new “disaster-friendly” version today of its emergency communications platform, Beacon.
 The new Beacon software will now allow disaster response groups in austere environments to set up and launch their own 9-1-1 dispatch systems in less than 30 minutes.
-Beacon’s self-directed web portal makes it possible for community response groups to design, test, and launch their own emergency communications systems anywhere there’s a mobile phone signal, ultimately enabling more robust participation from local responders and volunteers during catastrophic events and in austere environments.
+Beacon’s self-directed web portal makes it possible for Crisis Response groups to design, test, and launch their own emergency communications systems anywhere there’s a mobile phone signal, ultimately enabling more robust participation from local responders and volunteers during catastrophic events and in austere environments.

 “Whether it’s hurricanes or wildfires or any other catastrophic event, time and time again we see that local communities need to be prepared to support emergency response efforts when formal resources are overwhelmed or knocked out,” said Jason Friesen, paramedic and founder of Trek Medics.
 “This technology grant from Cisco Systems has given us an extraordinary opportunity to equip communities to better coordinate disaster response activities at the local level for both professional and volunteer responders using any mobile phone.”